-Hamilton Island and Airlie Beach are considered the main places to visit but do remember there are plenty of other resorts to immerse yourself in and plenty of other activities to undertake.
+Although Airlie Beach and Hamilton Island are considered the main destinations to visit in the Whitsunday Islands, do remember that there are plenty of other resorts, islands and activities to immerse yourself in.

-Palm Bay Resort is situated in the neck of Long Island and offers seclusion within Balinese-themed accommodation while showcasing unique views of the Whitsundays and the Coral Sea beyond.
-But I’ll let them tell you:
+Palm Bay Resort: Situated in the neck of Long Island, Palm Bay Resort offers seclusion within Balinese-themed accommodation while showcasing unique views of the Whitsundays and the Coral Sea beyond.

-Hayman Island is another secluded getaway that is nearest to the Great Barrier Reef and offers a classy luxury experience.
-The resort is complete with 160 rooms, onsite restaurants, and bars, with a spectacular pool and two floodlit tennis courts.
-The resort is taking bookings for early 2019 but is expected to be fully restored and opened mid-2018.
+InterContinental Hayman Island Resort: If you’re searching for a secluded getaway that is nearest to the Great Barrier Reef and offers a classy luxury experience, InterContinental Hayman Island Resort is for you.
+Complete with 160 rooms, onsite restaurants, and bars, with a spectacular pool and two floodlit tennis courts, there won’t be any reason to ever leave!

-Daydream Island offers relaxed accommodation among tranquil gardens and living reef coral lagoons, while also offering the resort standards like a swimming pool and spa.
-The island resort is currently undergoing a $65 million refurbishment and is expected to be opened mid-2018.
+Daydream Island Resort: Offering relaxed accommodation among tranquil gardens and living reef coral lagoons, while also offering the resort standards like a swimming pool and spa, Daydream Island Resort truly makes all of your wishes come true when looking for luxurious accommodation in the Whitsunday Islands.

-Fishing charters: Travel with the experts in fishing as you try to snatch up the big one.
+Whitsunday Fishing Charters: Travel with the experts in fishing as you try to snatch up the big one.

-Segway tours: Forget walking and hop aboard a Segway to see the sights of The Whitsundays through a guided tour.
+Whitsunday Segway Tours: Forget walking and hop aboard a segway to see the sights of the Whitsundays through a guided tour.